DepressionCenter/MDEN/SleepDataAutomation/README.md

 ### What this automation does:
 + Parse sms-to-email messages to get a list of sleep markers (self-reported sleep/wake times) into a spreadsheet
 + Decipher the correct sleep/wake times based on sleep stages from Fitabase (because Fitbit includes time in bed before and after sleep sometimes)
++ Identify the main sleep episode and filter out naps, based on configurable settings (longest duration, latest sleep episode, etc.)
 + From that, get the correct total time asleep, time awake, time in bed, and other measures
 + Use the calculated sleep/wake times to get the correct HRV values falling only inside that time window, and calculate averages for RMSSD/HF/LF
 + Combine sleep stages, HRV and email markers (sleep diary)
++ Optionally, adjust the sleep/wake up times based on self-reported times automatically when actual vs self-reported differ by a certain number of minutes
++ Option to enter manual time adjustments in an override file, which will will override both Fitbit and self-reported times
-+ Present everything in a single sheet with one row per participant, per day, per sleep episode.
-(Researchers would manually filter out naps, if any).
++ Present everything in a single sheet with one row per participant, per day, per sleep episode
 + Show a weekly summary with a drop-down to select the study participant and the week